"Social Distancing Admission Process" the precautions we're taking regarding COVID-19 LEARN MORE

 Psychiatric drugs are meant to help individuals struggling with certain types of disorders stay balanced and live healthier lives.
-Anti-depressants, sedatives, anti-psychotics and tranquilizers are drugs that are used by individuals that are trying to cope with a psychological or psychiatric condition; however, when taken incorrectly or abused, these drugs can also have a negative long-term effects.
+Anti-depressants, sedatives, anti-psychotics and tranquilizers are drugs that are used by individuals that are trying to cope with a psychological or psychiatric condition; however, when taken incorrectly or abused, these drugs can also have a negative long-term effect.

 According to SAMHSA, at least 16 percent of the population in the U.S. takes sedatives and tranquilizers.
 What’s more, 80 percent of those individuals have been taking drugs such as Valium, Ambien and Xanax for more than a year.
 Although studies have shown that chronic abuse of sedatives and tranquilizers result in the drug’s ineffectiveness, many users develop addictive tendencies and without professional assistance cannot stop.